Anaphylaxis is an acute, potentially fatal reaction of the multi-organ system caused by releasing chemical mediators from Mastocytes and Basophils.

 Good evidence suggests that doctors prescribe less Epinephrine and that patients (or their parents) do not use Epinephrine as quickly as possible.

-Consequently, at the time of discharge, all patients should receive an epinephrine auto-injector and should receive adequate instructions on how to self-administer in the event of a subsequent episode.
+Consequently, at the time of discharge, all patients should receive an epinephrine autoinjector and receive adequate instructions on self-administer in a subsequent episode.

-Patients should be instructed to maintain an epinephrine auto-injector with them at all times; They should also take Diphenhydramine and take this along with the use of the Epinephrine auto-injector.
-They should be instructed to keep the device away from extreme temperatures.
+Patients should be instructed to maintain an epinephrine autoinjector with them at all times; They should also take Diphenhydramine and take this along with the Epinephrine autoinjector.
+They should be required to keep the device away from extreme temperatures.

-They should also receive instructions to replace any Epinephrine auto-injector before its expiration date.
+They should also receive instructions to replace any Epinephrine autoinjector before expiration.

 Similarly, an EpiPen Jr., with a dose of 0.15 mg (1: 2,000 v / v), is available for children weighing less than 30 kg.
-Auvi-Q comes in similar dosage, and has the advantage of being a more compact device that provides visual and audio signals to help with proper administration.
+Audi-Q comes in a similar dosage and is a more compact device that provides visual and audio signals to help with proper administration.

 Adrenaclick is also available as a single-dose autoinjector of 0.15 mg or 0.3 mg.

-The Twinject is a device the size of a pen that contains 2 doses of epinephrine available as a 0.15 or 0.3 mg formulation.
+The Twinject is a device the size of a pen that contains two doses of Epinephrine available as a 0.15 or 0.3 mg formulation.

-In both cases, the first of the 2 doses is administered by autoinjection and the second is injected manually.
+The first doses are administered by autoinjection in both cases, and the second is injected manually.